newbie2019-hub/rexmorales/README.md

 Open the project and open a terminal/cmd and run composer install and npm install command

 ## 2 - CHECK DB AND CREATE DB
-Open .env file and check for some like this:
+Open .env file and find this:

 DB_DATABASE = readingtracker